lukemcfarlane/ember-google-map-wiki/Configuration.md

 ```

 ## Google API version
-* By default, the component uses version 3 of the API, but you may select a specific revision by using the `version` attribute.
+* By default, the component uses version 3 of the API, but you may select a specific revision with the `version` property.

 ## Google API key or Client ID